liferay/liferay-docs/develop/tutorials/articles/asset-framework/04-rating-assets.markdown

 Now go ahead and get started learning how to add ratings to your portlets!

-If you've implemented [asset rendering](/develop/learning-paths/-/knowledge_base/6-2/implementing-asset-renderers) for your custom entity, you can show this asset feature in the full content view of your entity for users to view in an Asset Publisher portlet.
-You can also show this asset feature in any view JSP you create for viewing the entity.
+If you've implemented [asset rendering](/develop/learning-paths/-/knowledge_base/6-2/implementing-asset-renderers) for your custom entity, you can display ratings in the full content view of your entity.
+You can, of course, also display this asset feature in any view JSP you create for viewing the entity.

 As an example, the Insult portlet's view JSP file [`view_insult.jsp`](https://github.com/liferay/liferay-docs/blob/6.2.x/develop/tutorials/tutorials-sdk-6.2-ga3/portlets/asset-framework-03-end-insults-portlet/docroot/html/insult/view_insult.jsp) shows an insult entity and its ratings.
 This tutorial shows you how to associate